open-edge-insights/eii-core/README.md

 ## Task 3: Generate deployment and configuration files

-After downloading EII from the release package or Git, run the commands mentioned in this section from the `[WORKDIR]/IEdgeInsights/build/` directory.
+After downloading OEI from the release package or Git, run the commands mentioned in this section from the `[WORKDIR]/IEdgeInsights/build/` directory.

-### Use the builder script
+### Use the Builder script

-Run the following command to use the builder script:
+Run the following command to use the Builder script:

 ```sh
     python3 builder.py -h
     usage: builder.py [-h] [-f YML_FILE] [-v VIDEO_PIPELINE_INSTANCES]
                         [-d OVERRIDE_DIRECTORY]
     optional arguments:
         -h, --help            show this help message and exit
         -f YML_FILE, --yml_file YML_FILE